Navy uses fourth-quarter rally to beat Memphis 22-21 in rain

-The last time the Midshipmen won when trailing by double digits in the fourth quarter was in 2008, against Temple.

-“It just shows you the resolve of our young men,” coach Ken Niumatalolo said.
-“I am just really proud of the way our guys fought.
-We did just enough at the end on offense to get the ‘W.’ That’s all that matters — one more point than them.
-Great win.”
+ANNAPOLIS, Md. — Backup quarterback Zach Abey ran for a 3-yard touchdown in a driving rain with 2:37 left, capping a fourth-quarter comeback that lifted Navy past error-prone Memphis 22-21 on Saturday.

-Navy trailed 21-9 before Perry followed the Tigers’ third lost fumble with a right-and-then-left, tackle-breaking, touchdown run with 11:07 remaining.
+Navy trailed 21-9 before Malcolm Perry followed the Tigers’ third lost fumble with a right-and-then-left, tackle-breaking, 19-yard run with 11:07 remaining.

 “It was a designed pass,” Perry said.
 “I didn’t like what I was seeing, so I make a play with my feet.”